Grazi Massafera

 Grazielli "Grazi" Soares Massafera (born 28 June 1982) is a Brazilian actress and former model.
+Her accolades include an Emmy Award nomination for Best Actress.

-In 2004, Massafera won the Miss Paraná Beauty pageant contest, and represented the state in that year's Miss Brasil contest.
-She finished third, which earned her the title of "Miss Brasil Internacional", and gave her entry into the Miss International contest, held annually in China.
+In 2004, Massafera won the Miss Paraná pageant, and represented the state in that year's Miss Brasil contest.
+She finished third, which earned her the title of "Miss Brasil Internacional", and gave her entry into the Miss International 2004 contest, held annually in China.
 In the international pageant, Massafera did not reach the semi-finals.
 In 2016, she was nominated for the International Emmy Award for Best Actress for her role in the telenovela Verdades Secretas.

 Early life

 Big Brother

-In 2005, she took part in the fifth season of the Brazilian version of the reality show Big Brother, known as Big Brother Brasil (BBB).
+In 2005, Massafera took part in the fifth season of the Brazilian version of the reality show Big Brother, known as Big Brother Brasil (BBB).
 The season was the most-watched season ever.
 Grazi ended in second, with 40% of the votes.

 After BBB

 Grazi became the second Big Brother contestant to become a celebrity (the first one being Sabrina Sato).
 After the show, she ended up on covers of magazines, had several commercial deals and appeared in events.
 Commercial deals and magazine cover pictures continued, even after the next Big Brother started.

 Right after the show, Grazi signed a 1-year contract with Globo, Brazil's most powerful television channel.
 To take advantage of her popularity with the audience, she was given a slot as a reporter on Caldeirão do Huck and plans were made for her to become a children's show host on the style of Xuxa.

 She also posed nude for Brazilian Playboy in the August 2005 issue.
 Grazi was one of their highest-paid stars to pose in Playboy.
 The issue sold twice what a typical edition would sell and was the best-selling cover of 2005.